Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Excellence

 About the center

-This interdisciplinary clinic is led by Dr. Nikolaus McFarland, Associate Professor of Neurology, in collaboration with the University of Florida’s Fixel Institute for Neurological Diseases: Movement Disorders and Neurorestoration Program and Dr. Chris Hass from the College of Health and Human Performance.
-These renowned experts jointly direct the PSP/Atypical Parkinson disease initiative at UF.
+This interdisciplinary clinic is led by Dr. Nikolaus McFarland, Associate Professor of Neurology, in collaboration with the University of Florida’s Fixel Institute for Neurological Diseases.
+Several years ago, Dr. McFarland and Dr. Chris Hass from the College of Health and Human Performance, now Associate Provost for Academic and Faculty affairs, using their combined expertise joined together to build the PSP/Atypical Parkinson disease program at UF.
+This initiative is now directed by Dr. McFarland.

 In response to the growing need for specialized care and research, our team came together in 2010 to consolidate resources and establish a Center of Excellence for Progressive Supranuclear Palsy (PSP) and Atypical Parkinsonian Disorders.
-These disorders include not only PSP, but also Corticobasal Syndrome (CBS), Multiple System Atrophy (MSA), and Dementia with Lewy bodies (DLB), which share features with Parkinson’s disease but often progress more quickly and respond less effectively to standard treatments.
-The Center is now recognized nationally as a CurePSP Center of Care.
+These disorders include not only PSP, but also Corticobasal Syndrome (CBS), Multiple System Atrophy (MSA), and Lewy Body Dementia (LDB), which share features with Parkinson’s disease but often progress more quickly and respond less effectively to standard treatments.
+The Center is now recognized nationally as a CurePSP Center of Care and also as a MSA Center of Excellence.

 Key needs in this area include: